Membrane analogy: Application to thin-walled, open cross sections

 While the membrane analogy allows the stress distribution on any cross section to be determined experimentally, it also allows the stress distribution on thin-walled, open cross sections to be determined by the same theoretical approach that describes the behavior of rectangular sections.
 Using the membrane analogy, any thin-walled cross section can be "stretched out" into a rectangle without affecting the stress distribution under torsion.
 The maximum shear stress, therefore, occurs at the edge of the midpoint of the stretched cross section, and is equal to $3T/bt^2$, where T is the torque applied, b is the length of the stretched cross section, and t is the thickness of the cross section.

 It can be shown that the differential equation for the deflection surface of a homogeneous membrane, subjected to uniform lateral pressure and with uniform surface tension and with the same outline as that of the cross section of a bar under torsion, has the same form as that governing the stress distribution over the cross section of a bar under torsion.

-This analogy was originally proposed by Ludwig Prandtl in 1903.